dennysetiawan1/ai-growth-marketing-lab/README.md

 It is a system multiplier.

 The advantage belongs to those who can build scalable systems for creation, distribution, and optimization.

+AI does not reward volume anymore.
+It rewards systems, distribution, and speed of iteration.

 ---